Text (company)

 Text (WSE: TXT), previously known as LiveChat Software, is a Polish software company specializing in customer service and artificial intelligence solutions.
-Based in Wrocław, it offers a suite of tools for B2B and B2C communication, including popular platforms like LiveChat, ChatBot, and HelpDesk.
+Based in Wrocław, it offers a suite of tools for B2B and B2C communication, including popular platforms like Text, LiveChat, ChatBot, and HelpDesk.
 The company is publicly listed on the Warsaw Stock Exchange.

 The company was founded in Wroclaw, Poland in 2002, and also has US offices in Boston, Massachusetts.
-In 2023, the company rebranded from “LiveChat Software” to “Text” to reflect its broadened focus on artificial intelligence and e-commerce solutions.
+In 2023, the company rebranded from "LiveChat Software" to "Text" to reflect its broadened focus on artificial intelligence and e-commerce solutions.

 It serves more than 28,000 paid customers in over 150 countries, including Adobe, AirAsia, Best Buy, Better Business Bureau, ING, Huawei, Orange, and PayPal.

 History and Milestones

 Founded in 2002 as LiveChat Sp. z o.o.
 (LLC) in Wrocław, Poland, the company initially focused on live chat solutions for businesses.
 In October 2007, it transitioned into a stock company.

 In October 2006, 50% of the company stock was bought by Capital Partners S.A., an investment and consulting firm publicly listed at the Warsaw Stock Exchange.
 In February 2008 Capital Partners S.A. decided to follow its strategy of having fewer companies but larger individual transactions and sold its entire stake along with another 13% of company stock to another publicly listed company, Gadu-Gadu S.A.
 This way LiveChat Software became another Polish company in Naspers capital group, joining Gadu-Gadu and Allegro.pl.

 In January 2011, the management team sought to get back a controlling equity stake in the company and started a management buyout.
-After Naspers agreed in June 2011 to sell its entire stake, the founders teamed up with private equity firm Tar Heel Capital to finalize the buyout of the 60% stake.
+After Naspers agreed in June 2011 to sell its entire stake, the founders joined with private equity firm Tar Heel Capital to finalize the buyout of the 60% stake.
 After the transaction was completed in September 2011, the founders own 60% of the stake, while Tar Heel Capital owns 40% of the company.

-LiveChat Software has been introduced to the Warsaw Stock Exchange in April 2014 with the symbol LVC.
+LiveChat Software was introduced to the Warsaw Stock Exchange in April 2014 with the symbol LVC.

-In 2023, the company has changed its name from “LiveChat Software” to “Text” to reflect its expanded product offering and broadened focus on artificial intelligence and e-commerce.
-Today, it operates offices in Wrocław and Boston, Massachusetts, serving a global customer base.
+In 2023, the company changed its name from "LiveChat Software" to "Text" to reflect its expanded product offering and focus on artificial intelligence and e-commerce.
+It has offices in Wrocław and Boston, Massachusetts, with a global customer base.

 Products

+Text

+Text is an integrated suite of customer service and sales products, including selling AI agents.
+It integrates with Shopify, Webflow and WhatsApp, among other services.
+In 2026, Text won the MarTech Breakthrough Award, being named the Retail Technology Solution of the Year.

 LiveChat

-LiveChat is the main product sold by the company.
-It is a live support software and help desk software used by companies to provide real-time communication with customers using different communication channels: online chat on the website and inside mobile applications, email, and social media (such as Facebook Messenger and Twitter).
+LiveChat is live support software and help desk software used by companies to communicate with customers using multiple channels: online chat on the website and inside mobile applications, email, and social media, such as Facebook Messenger.